Julio S. Solís Arce

 I am a PhD candidate in the Department of Government at Harvard University.

-My research explores political economy and culture, examining how these dynamics shape political and economic development in Sub-Saharan Africa and Latin America.
-I am particularly interested in the collective choice rules and political institutions of non-state societies, both past and present.
+My research explores political economy and culture, examining how these dynamics shape political and economic development in Sub-Saharan Africa.
+I am particularly interested in the cultural foundations of collective choice rules and political institutions of non-state societies, both past and present.

 In my work, I integrate insights from economics, political science, and anthropology, employing methods ranging from experimental economics to ethnography.